A long position in investing

 Let’s imagine a jewelry manufacturer that anticipates the price of silver to increase in the short term.
 As a result, the establishment enters into a long futures contract with its supplier to purchase silver in two months at $700.
 In two months, whether the price is above or below $700, the company with a long position on silver futures is obligated to purchase the silver from the supplier at the predetermined contract price of $700.
 The supplier, in turn, is bound to deliver the physical commodity when the contract expires.

-To sum up, all types of long positions are bullish strategies because you are purchasing a stock that you predict will increase in value.
+To sum up, all types of long positions in stocks are bullish strategies because you are purchasing a stock that you predict will increase in value.
 The bottom line is that you think your investment, be it the underlying stock, stock option, or futures contracts, will, in time, prove to be a gainer.